N10h0ggr/maldev-rs/readme.md

 I plan to keep adding libraries and folders over time as new techniques, crates and approaches appear, so expect this structure to expand.

-Got it — here’s a short, clean, and straightforward **Usage** section focused only on how to link and use the libraries properly (no static linkage, no `.rlib` complexity):

----

 ## Usage

 1. Clone the repository: